Energy Efficiency of Cooktops

 How energy efficient is the various types of cooktops?
 This is a question that everyone wants the answer to when they are shopping for cooktops.
 While most of the newer models of induction, electric and gas cooktops have acquired the Energy Star rating, some are still more eco-friendly than others.
 The key is to find the balance between your needs and those of the environment when shopping for cooktops.
 An appliance is not truly efficient if your productivity is decreased.

 Induction cooktops are some of the very energy efficient types of cooktops on the market today.
 Because induction cooktops use the transfer of electromagnetic energy to heat the cookware rather than the cooktop, there is virtually no loss of energy.
 Approximately 90 percent of the energy produced is used.
-This means that induction cooktops may help you to save money on your electric bill each month as they offer some great energy saving benefits.
+This means that induction cooktops may help you to save money on your electric bill each month as they offer some great energy-saving benefits.
 Your kitchen will also stay cooler using these cooktops, thus reducing your monthly utility bills even more.
 If your primary concern is reducing your carbon footprint, then induction cooktops are probably the best choice for you.

-Electric cooktops are another type of cooktops that help with energy efficiency.
+Electric cooktops are another type of cooktop that help with energy efficiency.
 Today’s electric cooktops boast a number of features to reduce the loss of energy.
-Many models have duel size burners, reducing energy wasted from pans sitting on heating elements that are too big.
+Many models have dual-size burners, reducing energy wasted from pans sitting on heating elements that are too big.
 Some electric cooktops also have an automatic shut-off feature if you accidentally leave the burner on.
 Many do not require as high of a voltage of electricity as induction cooktops, making the monthly operating costs slightly lower in some cases.
 If the green in your wallet is just as important as the green in the environment, electric cooktops may be the correct answer for you.

 Gas cooktops are preferred by many as it offers a different cooking style.
 They are still a favorite among professional chefs and cooking enthusiasts.
 Gas cooktops may give you more control over the heat than induction cooktops or electric cooktops and, as a result, cook food more evenly.
 If cooking with gas is important to you, you can slightly increase the energy efficiency of gas cooktops by choosing a model with a lower BTU.
 Gas cooktops may cost less to operate each month depending on your rates for natural gas.
-With the cost of electricity on the rise, gas cooktops are definitely the gourmet, budget friendly choice for those looking for energy saving cooktops.
+With the cost of electricity on the rise, gas cooktops are definitely the gourmet, budget-friendly choice for those looking for energy-saving cooktops.

-Once you decide whether induction cooktops, electric cooktops or gas cooktops best fit your needs, you should consider some of the durability factors of the various models within that category.
+Once you decide whether induction cooktops, electric cooktops, or gas cooktops best fit your needs, you should consider some of the durability factors of the various models within that category.
 Is the appliance insulated?
 Is it vented?
 The answer to these questions will help you to pick the cooktops that will work best for you and your situation.